Official costs of Tokyo Olympics up by 22% to $15.4 billion - WHIZ News

 The IOC’s finances are stressed.
 It generates 91% of its income from selling broadcast rights and sponsorships.
 The postponement of the Tokyo Olympics has stalled its revenue flow, increasing the importance of staging the Olympics in Tokyo.

-The Beijing Winter Olympics are open six month after Tokyo closes, on Feb.
-4, 2022.
+The Beijing Winter Olympics open six months after Tokyo closes, in February 2022.

 The IOC is also under pressure to support national Olympic committees and international sports federations, many of which rely heavily on IOC contributions.